byterubpay/byterub-site/_posts/2017-07-02-logs-for-the-Community-meeting-held-on-2017-07-02.md

 **\<floam412>** cryptochangement, agreed
 **\<rehrar>** cryptochangement: shoot me a message, what doesn't work well?
 **\<quickbasic>** Works okay on Chrome and Firefox mobile for me.
-**\<sgp>** Monero has a Facebook and a Twitter page. https://www.facebook.com/monerocurrency/ & https://twitter.com/monerocurrency
+**\<sgp>** ByteRub has a Facebook and a Twitter page. https://www.facebook.com/monerocurrency/ & https://twitter.com/monerocurrency
 **\<sgp>** They publish some great content overall, but I want to focus today on the background image for these sites.
-It’s basically just a web and explains nothing specific to Monero.
+It’s basically just a web and explains nothing specific to ByteRub.
-**\<sgp>** For anyone interested in a simple task, try making a simple background image and submit it to /r/MoneroCommunity or monero-community.
+**\<sgp>** For anyone interested in a simple task, try making a simple background image and submit it to /r/ByteRubCommunity or monero-community.
-**\<sgp>** We will have further discussion about how these social sites can be used in the future, so if anyone is interested in how social media can be used to make Monero conversations more effective, please let any of the moderators (or create a post for the entire community to see) after the meeting.
+**\<sgp>** We will have further discussion about how these social sites can be used in the future, so if anyone is interested in how social media can be used to make ByteRub conversations more effective, please let any of the moderators (or create a post for the entire community to see) after the meeting.
 **\<floam412>** maybe it was because I was using the default safari, but it came up in two small columns
 **\<floam412>** the text that is
 **\<cryptochangement>** rehrar it is purely a formatting issue that can be discussed after the meeting if thats easier
 **\<pigeons>** xmrscott: yes good point support is and important community aspect
 **\<sgp>** 5.
-Monero slogan
+ByteRub slogan
-**\<sgp>** The Monero slogan is “secure private untraceable fungible”.
+**\<sgp>** The ByteRub slogan is “secure private untraceable fungible”.
 I don’t think this is extremely effective, and there has been a lot of discussion in the community to change this slogan of sorts.
 I want this to be a quick brainstorming session to come up with a new one.
-**\<ArticMine>** Facebook can be used to promote Monero but Monero should not be used to promote Facebook
+**\<ArticMine>** Facebook can be used to promote ByteRub but ByteRub should not be used to promote Facebook
 **\<sgp>** The slogan needs to appeal to 3 distinct groups: 1) those who care about privacy and have never used cryptocurrency, 2) those who don’t care about privacy and usually use credit, 3) those who have used Bitcoin before.
 It is hard to appeal to these groups.
 **\<hyc>** What's the difference btw @monerocurrency and @moneroalert
-**\<rehrar>** Monero: Facebook approved
+**\<rehrar>** ByteRub: Facebook approved
 **\<serhack>** rehrar ehehehe
 **\<erg1>** "Mind your own business!"
 **\<sgp>** @ArticMine I agree.
-We can use Monero as a tool for spreading the word about Monero, though obviously not encourage people to use Facebook
+We can use ByteRub as a tool for spreading the word about ByteRub, though obviously not encourage people to use Facebook
 **\<sgp>** In my opinion, the best replacement is “your safe money”.
 It’s not especially good, but I like using the word “safe” because it is a positive word that can mean something different to everyone.
 A privacy fanatic would consider safe to mean private, and someone who doesn’t care about privacy might see it as cool for its decentralization.
-**\<serhack>** Monero, your bank, your privacy
+**\<serhack>** ByteRub, your bank, your privacy
 **\<sgp>** Anyway, it’s brainstorming time with those thoughts in mind!
 **\<sgp>** share your thoughts
-**\<rehrar>** Monero is digital cash.
-Meet Monero.
+**\<rehrar>** ByteRub is digital cash.
+Meet ByteRub.
 **\<rehrar>** dash.org
 **\<rbrunner>** Anybody likes my idea to hold a little contest to decide on a slogan?
 **\<cryptochangement>** spg i personally like "secure" better than "safe" because i think it fits monero better